 To replace the Canopy GUI, a good basic IDE is Microsoft's free, open-source, extensible, multi-platform Visual Studio Code (VS Code) -- not to be confused with Microsoft's commercial Visual Studio).
 See Using Visual Studio Code as an IDE with the Enthought Deployment Manager.
 One difference between their use as IDEs is that Canopy runs scripts in an embedded ipython qtconsole (running by default in the long-deprecated pylab mode), whereas by default VS Code runs scripts in plain Python.
 However, you can also run ipython in VSCode, if you start it explicitly from VSCode Terminal.

 Almost all of EDM's functionality is command-line only.
 The GUI / desktop "Enthought Deployment Manager" application , which is included with many EDM installers, does not provide general EDM functionality.
 Rather, this GUI's primary purpose is discovering and installing applications written for and by Enthought consulting customers.

 - For creating, re-creating, and/or distributing a consistent Python environment with up-to-date package versions, we recommend using EDM's bundle feature.
-If you create an EDM bundle, you can use it with VS Code or within Canopy.
+If you create an EDM bundle, you can use it to create a Python environment for use within VS Code.
 We use such bundles in all our Python training courses -- previously with Canopy, and now with VS Code.

-- When updating packages, whether with EDM or Canopy, please note "UnresolvableRequirements" or "Conflicting requirements" when installing or updating packages.
+- When updating packages, please note the article "UnresolvableRequirements" or "Conflicting requirements" when installing or updating packages.